ZezeChen/ZezeChen.github.io/_posts/2022-04-23-Wooden Notes.md

 The doer makes mistakes.
 Mistakes come from doing, but so does success.
 The individual who is mistake-free is also probably sitting around doing nothing.
 And that's a very big mistake.

-Think only of the best, to work noly for the best, and to expect only the best in yourself and others.

-Don't measure yourself by what you've accomplished, but rather by what you should have accomplished with your abilities.

 There is a choice you have to make, in everything you do.
 And you must always keep in mind the choice you make, makes you.

-Skill means being able to execute all of your job, not just part of it.

-What is competitive greatness?
-It's being at your best when your best is needed.
-It's enjoying the challenge when things become difficult, even very difficult.
-True competitors know it's exhilarating to be involved in something that's very challenging.
-They don't fear it.
-They seek it.

 If you dot have the time to do it right, when will you find the time to do it over?